The Unspunnen Stone

 An image of the stone in the Brussels wine cellar

-After the rediscovery and confirmation of the stone’s authenticity, the 1808 Unspunnen Stone returned home to Interlaken in 2001, 2.3kg (5lbs) lighter.
+After the rediscovery and confirmation of the stone’s authenticity, the 1808 Unspunnen Stone returned home to Interlaken in 2001, 2.3kg (5 lb) lighter.
 Of course, the 1808 stone was now unfit for use as a throwing stone — especially since a replacement had been in use for a decade — and it became a museum piece to showcase the stone’s history.5

 A photo of the 1808 stone captured on its return.
 The Jura emblem and yellow stars representing the european union are deeply carved into the face of the stone.